10 essential tips for first time pet owners

 1. Shopping for pet supplies

-What you need, will depend on what kind of pet you’re getting.
-Here are a few essentials no new dog or cat owner should be without.
+What you need will depend on what type of pet you’re getting.
+Here are a few must-haves if you’re getting a dog or a cat.

 2. Setting up a pet-friendly space